johncarl81/transfuse/getting_started.md

 {% endhighlight %}

-You may also download Transfuse directly from the [[Download page.](download.html)]
+Transfuse also can be downloaded directly from the [[Download page.](download.html)]

-Notice that the only runtime requirement for Transfuse is the api library.
+Note: The only runtime requirement for Transfuse is the api library.

 #### Code

-Now you're ready to build your first Transfuse Activity.
-Update the default layout (main.xml) in the res/layout folder:
+To build a Transfuse Activity, update the default layout (main.xml) in the res/layout folder:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>